Choose your favorite flavors.

 On top of all the technical pieces of the Flavor Up! system, Lara and Jeff worked with designer Matt Terry, who developed the Flavor Up! flavor grid.
 The flavor grid not only displays the flavors available, but hovering over the dot reveals more flavor information.
 Customers now know if their favorite flavors are in the freezer before they stop by the shop.
 And they can scan the complete list of Izzy’s flavors on the website and sign-up to get an email whenever those rarely available flavors come in.

 The flavor labels are scanned 20 times a second and the data is updated at three minute intervals.
-People can choose their flavors knowing that if it’s on the wall when it is time to order, it’s in the freezer.
+People can choose their flavors knowing that, if it’s on the wall when it’s time to order, it’s in the dipping cabinet.

 The Flavor Up! system is one of those long, large projects that go on behind the scenes at Izzy’s.
 (The system took 1 year to develop.)
 What pushes Izzy’s forward on a complex project like this is the desire to make certain that customers get what they want, and that they never leave disappointed.
 “It isn’t just an issue of efficiency,” says Jeff.
 “I’m not motivated by return on investment—I’m motivated by doing things right.”

-Going out for ice cream is a special occasion.
-And going out for Izzy’s ice cream is even more of a celebration because of the taste and quality of the treats.
+Going out for ice cream is a special occasion, and going out for Izzy’s ice cream is even more of an occasion because of the taste and quality of the treats.
 With Flavor Up!, whether you’ve been waiting all summer for Grapefruit Sorbet, or you just wanted to make sure that the Dark Chocolate Zin is still available, you’ll know before you walk in the door that your craving will be satisfied.